An image of a puddle with brown and yellow leaves

 • Properties that have a shared supply are more likely to experience issues with water pressure

-• In larger buildings such as hotels, offices, or blocks of flats, water outlets at the top of the building tend to get lower pressure
+• In larger buildings such as hotels, offices, or blocks of flats, water outlets at the top of the building tend to have lower pressure

 • In gravity fed systems, your water pressure depends on how high the source of water is above your property